whackengine/whack/Notebook/ideas.md

 ## sw.gfx3d.\*

 3D display implemented using THREE.js.
-Implement sw.gfx3d.\* as an optional package in the Skywhack registry.
+Implement sw.gfx3d.\* as an optional package in the SkyWhack registry.

 ## foam